 Fur Peace Station is also the setting for Sunday afternoon student performances, where the open-mic format provides a relaxed and congenial opportunity for demonstrations of what has been learned, shared with the most supportive audience in the world: each other.
 In 2006, the Station Break Cafe, offering grill foods, snacks, and coffee and teas, was added to the performance hall, making intermission beneath the wide Ohio sky even more enjoyable.

 Of course, facilities do not an institution make.
 Without a staff that is more like a family, accessible instructors who delight in and classmates who are instantly swept up in the atmosphere, Fur Peace Ranch would be just a bunch of buildings.
 Because of all of these people and their commonality of spirit, Fur Peace Ranch nourishes the soul while educating the mind and the fingers.

 Jorma and Vanessa could not have known in 1989 that their music-farm would germinate as it has, with a following of more than 3,000 "repeat offenders", and serve as springboard for forging deep new friendships.
-Ask someone who has been to the ranch a few times and you'll hear, not entirely in jest, that this is home- and the rest is just time in-between.
+Ask someone who has been to the ranch a few times and you will hear, not entirely in jest, that this is home- and the rest is just time in-between.
 Come be a guest in this land of musical peace.